Gregory L. Beatty, MD, PhD

 Studies in the laboratory focus on understanding 1) the signaling pathways that regulate cross-talk between macrophages and tumor cells in vivo, 2) the role of hematopoietic and non-hematopoietic cells in regulating macrophage biology within tumors, 3) the cellular trafficking of macrophages to primary and metastatic lesions, 4) strategies to harness macrophages for anti-tumor therapy, and 5) the impact of chemotherapy/radiation therapy on macrophage biology within tumors.

 Beatty GL, Smith JS, Reshef R, Patel KP, Colligon TA, Vance BA, Frey NV, Johnson FB, Porter DL, Vonderheide RH: Functional Unresponsiveness and Replicative Senescence of Myeloid Leukemia Antigen-specific CD8(+) T Cells After Allogeneic Stem Cell Transplantation.
-Clinical Cancer Research 15(15): 4944-4953, AUG 1 2009.
+Clin Cancer Res 15(15): 4944-4953, Aug 1 2009.

 Clark CE, Beatty GL, Vonderheide RH: Immunosurveillance of pancreatic adenocarcinoma: Insights from genetically engineered mouse models of cancer.
-Cancer Letters 279(1): 1-7, JUN 28 2009.
+Cancer Lett 279(1): 1-7, Jun 28 2009.

 Dominiecki ME, Beatty GL, Pan ZK, Neeson P, Paterson Y: Tumor sensitivity to IFN-gamma is required for successful antigen-specific immunotherapy of a transplantable mouse tumor model for HPV-transformed tumors.
-Cancer Immunology Immunotherapy 54(5): 477-488, MAY 2005.
+Cancer Immunol Immunother 54(5): 477-488, May 2005.

 Beatty GL, Paterson Y: IFN-gamma signaling in antigen loss tumor variants plays a role in the bystander killing effect induced by recombinant Listeria.
 Federation of American Societies for Experimental Biology Journal 13(4): A297-A297, MAR 12 1999.